nebarse/Stroke/README.md

-Stroke data analysis using R
+Stroke data analysis using both R and Python